AnaD7/devOps-api/README.md

 # fleetman-api-gateway

-This is not intended to be a full production strength API Gateway.
-For now it simply serves as a backend facade for the Angular front end to connect to.
+This serves as a backend facade for the Angular front end to connect to.